Colegio Arubano: Festivities

 Several national holidays are observed and celebrated.
-On nationally celebrated days, such as Dia di Betico, which commemorates the birth of Gilberto Francois "Betico" Croes on the 25th of January, all schools are closed.
+On nationally celebrated days, such as Dia di Betico, which commemorates the birth of Gilberto Francois "Betico" Croes on 25 January, all schools are closed.

 Every year, during the celebration of carnival, class queens are chosen from the different grades and compete for the crown of the school queen.

 The Key Club branch of Kiwanis Aruba on Colegio Arubano organizes several events, such as the selling of roses, candy and stuffed animals for Valentine's Day; bake sales; and fundraising for charity.

 Another festivity which has risen in popularity in recent years are the water balloon fights.
 These are coordinated by students of different grades, albeit often happening on the last day of school for the ones who have finished their exams successfully or on the last day of school in general.
 These fights have been going on for several years, each year with a new twist.
 On the last official school day in 2014, balloons were prepared early in the morning, some containing glitter or ink.
 These 'fights' are often harmless and enjoyable.
 Bottles are also filled with water and emptied on laughing or surprised students as a second resort for balloons.

-As of 2019, the water balloon fights are prohibited due to the fact that these festivities pose a safety hazard to students.
+As of 2019, the water balloon fights are prohibited because these festivities pose a safety hazard to students.